aggieed97/Introduction/README.md

 # Introduction

 ## January 28, 2019 Update
-Currently doing Men's College Basketball (Men's CBB) Predicitons via Twitter (@danger009mouse) for Top 25 teams as well as local area (to me) teams like Texas, Texas A&M, and Baylor.
+Currently doing daily Men's College Basketball (Men's CBB) Predictions via Twitter (@danger009mouse) for Top 25 teams as well as local area (to me) teams like Texas, Texas A&M, and Baylor.
 Just didn't make sense for me to do a blog post every day.
 The predictions rely on data scraped daily.
 Would be nice if I can figure out to create a table with predictions that dynamically changes say at 10 AM everyday.
 That's something that I will certainly want to look into for the future.

 Right now the CBB model is very simple.
 In last year's tournament challenge, I used Elo as well as stats from Ken Pomeroy's website, but the current model I'm running is a little different.
 Looked into trying to incorporate the Elo model, but I would have to completely re-write the webscrape to a certain extent.
 In any case, just like the football predictive models, it's an iterative process.